 Both local governments and Metropolitan Planning Organizations will be eligible applicants for the Safe Streets and Roads for All (SS4A) Grant Program.
-The Notice of Funding Opportunity (NOFO) for the SS4A grants was posted on May 16, 2022 and can be found at https://www.transportation.gov/SS4A.
-CRCOG staff will review the NOFO ahead of the Transportation Committee meeting on May 23, 2022.
+As of May 13, 2022, the Notice of Funding Opportunity (NOFO) for the SS4A grants has not been posted.